Brit Manuela Flaunts Chiseled Figure In Tiny Black Top And Matching Skintight Leggings

 The 26-year-old model was captured in a snow-covered park in Lake Minnetonka, Minnesota for the seven-slide series, according to the post's geotag.
 She struck a variety of poses that displayed her figure from different angles.

 She stood with the back of her body facing the camera as she propped her booty out in the first three slides.
 The fourth image displayed the front of her physique as she leaned forward, revealing some of her cleavage.
-She also smiled widely while throwing her arms back.
+She also gave a wide smile while throwing her arms back.
 She posed from her left side in the fifth frame, highlighting her curvy form, and showcased her front again in the sixth and seventh snapshots.

 Her long brunette locks were styled in a single French braid that cascaded down her back.
 She sported her nails short and natural.

-In the post’s caption, she promoted My Protein U.S. and My Protein U.K., tagging both of their Instagram handles.
-She also provided users with a discount code for the mutli-national-national company’s products.

-The eye-catching photo set quickly gathered a large amount of support from social media users, accumulating more than 12,000 likes in just one hour after going live.
-Additionally, more than 420 fans expressed they adulation for the model, her form, her beauty and her outfit in the comments section.
+The eye-catching photo set quickly gathered a large amount of support from social media users, accumulating more than 12,000 likes within an hour after going live.
+Additionally, more than 420 fans expressed their adulation for the model's form, beauty and outfit in the comments section.

 "Beautiful little snow bunny," one Instagram user commented, following up with a single bunny emoji.